Sage-Bionetworks-Challenges/SMC-DNA-Meta/README.md

 For all submissions
 * The file must be uncompressed (not ending in .gz)
 * The file should include at least a one-line header, indicating the pipelines used in the model: ##Pipelines=X1000000,X2000000,X3000000
-* The file should have the following column names: CHROM, POS, Sample, Binary.Cutoff, Continuous.Confidence.Score (optional)
+* The file should have the following column names: CHROM, POS, Sample, Predicted, Probability (optional)
 * No whitespaces in fields, fields must be tab-delimited (this is also in the spec, but it's a common reason for the parser to fail).